jetbrains-academy/javascript-course/Functions/Function expressions/task.md

 Since the value in an assignment can be a function, you can use this feature in further assignments as well.

-Declare the variable `summarizer` and assign it the value of the variable `add`.
+Declare the `summarizer` variable and assign it the value of the `add` variable.